-Our inaugural event will be the first Saturday in April, 2017 (yes, it’s April 1st.)
-Operating time is from 1400 UTC to 2200 UTC.
+This is a two day event, on the first full weekend every April.
+Operating time is from 1400 UTC to 2200 UTC ecah day, Saturday and Sunday.
 Most Florida parks open at 8:00 AM local time, and close at sundown.
 The operating time period of 10:00 AM – 6:00 PM (local) should allow time to enter the park, set up a station, operate, and tear down in time to leave before park closing.
 See the rules page for more details.

 In the time leading up to the contest – please, get out and operate from our State Parks!
 One way to do this is by participating in our Worked All Florida State Parks awards.
 We don’t have any type of official agreement with the Florida Department of Recreation and Parks (FDRP), so the more we get out there operating, always courteous and respectful of the rangers, wildlife, and other visitors, the more fun we will have on contest day.
 Be polite, follow park staff instructions, and don’t hesitate to demonstrate ham radio to curious onlookers.
 Show them that this is another way that we can get out and enjoy our Florida Parks – you just might spark an interest in ham radio for your visitors!
 Share what you’ve learned about potential operating locations and conditions on the Yahoo Group, and send in photos of your adventures so we can share them here and through our social media channels.

 This event was started by a group of amateur radio operators from central Florida who love to get out and operate portable in our beautiful home state, with the intent to:

 - Promote public awareness of ham radio and Florida’s state parks system

 - Contribute to the recognition and appreciation of Florida’s diverse ecology